Sefarad: Music of the Jews of Spain, Portugal and their diaspora

 About this talk

-Sefarad is both a geographical place and a concept - it's Spain and Portugal, and it's the centuries and continents of the Sephardic diaspora, to the present.
-We'll travel - musically - from medieval Jewish life in Spain and Portugal through the diaspora in Morocco and the eastern Mediterranean, former Ottoman lands.
-Old ballads with hypnotizing stories, irresistible wedding song rhythms, songs of the Jewish calendar cycle, and the popular love songs and songs of daily life will be presented both live and in archival recordings, with photos and stories of the Sephardim who kept this tradition alive against all odds.
+Sefarad is both a place and a concept - it's Spain and Portugal, but also the centuries and continents of the Sephardic diaspora to the present day.
+We'll travel musically from medieval Jewish life in the Iberian Peninsula through the diaspora in Morocco and the eastern Mediterranean, across former Ottoman lands.
+Old ballads with hypnotic stories, irresistible wedding rhythms, songs of the Jewish calendar, and beloved love songs and everyday melodies will be presented live and through archival recordings - accompanied by photos and stories of the Sephardim who kept this tradition alive against all odds.

 About Judith